robenkleene/development-references/visual-studio-code/visual-studio-code-window-management.md

 - `⌘K F` (`File > Close Folder`): Close folder in workspace (e.g., if there's only one open folder this will result in an empty document)
 - `⌘K E`: Focus open editors
 - `⌘-click` in sidebar: Select a file without opening it, or select a directory without expanding it
+- `⌘K ⌘0`: Collapse folders in sidebar (note that this will not collapse search results unfortunately)

 ### Splits